The sun is hot and there’s not a cloud in the sky, why not add some extra sizzle to your days by sun drying some chili peppers?

 The day has finally arrived.
 Your beautiful chili peppers are nice and toasty, ready to be used or stored away.
 Dried chilies can be stored in a Ziploc bag, jar or airtight container.

-I like these airtight glass jars for storing — and displaying — dried chilis.
+I like these airtight glass jars at Amazon for storing — and displaying — dried chilis.

 As with any dehydrated fruit, you need to ensure that you store the chili peppers in a cool, dark and dry place away from humidity or moisture.
 If moisture seeps into the bag or container, your chili peppers could become covered in mold.